 Rita Dove served as Poet Laureate of the United States and Consultant to the Library of Congress from 1993 to 1995 and as Poet Laureate of the Commonwealth of Virginia from 2004 to 2006.
 She has received numerous literary and academic honors, among them the 1987 Pulitzer Prize in Poetry (video) and, more recently, the 2003 Emily Couric Leadership Award, the 2001 Duke Ellington Lifetime Achievement Award, the 1997 Sara Lee Frontrunner Award, the 1997 Barnes & Noble Writers for Writers Award, and the 1996 Heinz Award in the Arts and Humanities.
 In 2006 she received the Common Wealth Award of Distinguished Service (award details, press release, newspaper coverage and photos), in 2007 she became a Chubb Fellow at Yale University, in 2008 she was honored with the Library of Virginia's Lifetime Achievement Award, and in 2009 she received the Fulbright Lifetime Achievement Medal and the Premio Capri, followed by the Hurston/Wright Legacy Award in 2010, the Furious Flower Lifetime Achievement Award and the Carole Weinstein Prize in 2014, the 2015 Poetry and People International Prize in Guangdong, China, the 2016 Stone Award for Lifetime Achievement, the 2017 Harold Washington Literary Award and, also in 2017, the inaugural U.S. Presidential Scholars Award from the Presidential Scholars Foundation (which she received together with fellow 1970 Presidential and National Merit Scholar Merrick Garland).
 The Kenyon Review Award for Literary Achievement followed in 2018 and, in 2019, the Wallace Stevens Award from the Academy of American Poets, the North Star Award from the Hurston-Wright Foundation, the W.E.B.
 Du Bois Medal from Harvard University, and the Langston Hughes Medal from City College of New York.
 In 2021, she was awarded the Gold Medal for Poetry by the American Academy of Arts & Letters—the Academy's highest honor—as the sixteenth (and third female and first African-American) poet in the Medal’s 110-year history.
-To date, 28 honorary doctorates have been bestowed upon Rita Dove, most recently by Yale University in 2014 and by Smith College, Harvard University, and the University of Michigan in 2018.
+In 2022, she was honored by the Poetry Foundation with a Ruth Lilly Poetry Prize and by the Library of Congress with the Bobbitt Prize, both for lifetime achievement.
+To date, 29 honorary doctorates have been bestowed upon Rita Dove, most recently by Yale University in 2014, by Smith College, Harvard University and the University of Michigan in 2018 and the University of Iowa in 2022.

 President Bill Clinton bestowed upon Rita Dove the 1996 National Humanities Medal (video), and President Barack Obama presented her with the 2011 National Medal of Arts (White House video-excerpt, White House video-full ceremony, personal slide show), making her the only poet who has received both medals from the U.S. government.

 Ms. Dove was born in Akron, Ohio in 1952.
 A 1970 Presidential Scholar as one of the hundred top American high school graduates that year, she received her B.A. summa cum laude from Miami University of Ohio in 1973 and her M.F.A. from the University of Iowa in 1977.
 In 1974/75 she held a Fulbright scholarship at the Universität Tübingen in Germany.
 She has published the poetry collections The Yellow House on the Corner (1980), Museum (1983), Thomas and Beulah (1986), Grace Notes (1989), Selected Poems (1993), Mother Love (1995), On the Bus with Rosa Parks (1999), American Smooth (2004), and Sonata Mulattica (2009; winner of the Hurston/Wright Legacy Award), a book of short stories, Fifth Sunday (1985), the novel Through the Ivory Gate (1992), essays under the title The Poet's World (1995), and the play The Darker Face of the Earth, which had its world premiere in 1996 at the Oregon Shakespeare Festival and was subsequently produced at the Kennedy Center in Washington, D.C., the Royal National Theatre in London, and in many other venues.
 Seven for Luck, a song cycle for soprano and orchestra with music by John Williams, was premiered by the Boston Symphony Orchestra at Tanglewood in 1998.
 For "America's Millennium," the White House's 1999/2000 New Year's celebration, Ms. Dove contributed—in a live reading at the Lincoln Memorial, accompanied by John Williams's music—a poem to Steven Spielberg's documentary The Unfinished Journey (video).
-Her song cycle A Standing Witness, with music by Richard Danielpour and sung by mezzo-soprano Susan Graham, was scheduled for its premiere at Tanglewood in the summer of 2020 but had to be postponed due to the pandemic.
+Her song cycle A Standing Witness, with music by Richard Danielpour and sung by mezzo-soprano Susan Graham, was performed at the Kennedy Center and other venues in 2021, with more performances scheduled.

 She is the editor of The Best American Poetry 2000 and The Penguin Anthology of 20th-Century American Poetry (2011); her 2016 book, Collected Poems 1974–2004, was a finalist for the National Book Award and winner of the NAACP Image Award for Outstanding Literary Work.
 From January 2000 to January 2002 she wrote a weekly column, "Poet's Choice," for The Washington Post, and served as editor of The New York Times Magazine’s weekly poetry feature from 2018–2019.
-Her new collection of poetry, Playlist for the Apocalypse, is forthcoming from W. W. Norton & Co. in August 2021.
+Her latest collection of poetry, Playlist for the Apocalypse, was published by W. W. Norton & Co. in August 2021.

 A member of PEN America, the American Philosophical Society, the American Academy of Arts and Sciences, and the American Academy of Arts and Letters, Rita Dove holds the chair of Henry Hoyns Professor of Creative Writing at the University of Virginia in Charlottesville, where she lives with her husband, the writer Fred Viebahn.
 They have a grown daughter, Aviva Dove-Viebahn.